ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-Custom-Display/RViz-Custom-Display.rst

    :alt: screenshot of error state

-Let's put the topic ``/point`` and it should load fine, although not display anything.
+If we put the topic ``/point`` in, it should load fine but not display anything.

 .. image:: images/Step1C.png
    :target: images/Step1C.png